aryanploxxx/Step-Up/README.md

   ### 3. Sign In
 ![sign in](https://user-images.githubusercontent.com/90386813/150668964-0a19c384-2895-4861-b4e5-720b3a09dd55.jpg)

-If you are a new user you can click on "new? register here" and you will be redirected to the sign up screen
+If you are a new user you can click on "new? register here" and you will be redirected to the Sign Up screen.

   ### 4. Sign Up
 ![sign up](https://user-images.githubusercontent.com/90386813/150669007-8c92e542-c739-492a-8078-c3188d08de64.jpg)

-You will be redirected to the Sign in page where you have to sign in again.
+You will be redirected to the Sign in screen again where you have to sign in.

-If you are a new user and haven't entered your profile information you will be redirected to fill the profile information
+If you are a new user and haven't entered your profile information you will be redirected to fill the profile information after the sign in.

   ### 5. Profile Information